Solved! Does Homeowners Insurance Cover Foundation Issues?

 Q: I’ve recently noticed some cracks in the foundation of my home.
 I’m worried they’ll need expensive repairs, but I’m not sure if my homeowners policy covers the damage.
 Does homeowners insurance cover foundation issues?

-A: The foundation of a home is one of the home’s most important components, and the cost of foundation repairs can be high.
-Whether it’s a common crack from settling or a more serious issue, seeing damage to a home’s foundation can leave homeowners feeling nervous.
-Homeowners might even wonder, “Will my homeowners insurance cover foundation issues?”
+A: A home’s foundation is one of its most important components, but unfortunately, foundation repair costs can be high.
+Whether it’s a crack from freezing or a mold infestation, seeing foundation damage can leave homeowners feeling nervous.
+They might even wonder, “Will my homeowners insurance cover foundation issues?”
 The answer, in some cases, is yes—but it depends on the cause of the issues.

-In order for homeowners insurance to cover foundation repair, the damage must come from a covered peril.
-Common covered perils include acts of nature, such as tornadoes, as well as fire or sudden and accidental water damage.
-However, the answer to “Does homeowners insurance cover foundation issues?” comes with a few exceptions.
-Insurance won’t typically cover damage from owner negligence or regular wear and tear.
+In order for homeowners insurance to cover house foundation repair, the damage must be caused by a covered event.
+Common covered events include acts of nature, such as tornadoes, as well as fire or sudden and accidental water damage.
+However, the answer to “Does homeowners insurance cover foundation issues?” comes with a few caveats.
+For example, insurance won’t typically cover damage from owner negligence or regular wear and tear.

 Homeowners insurance generally covers foundation issues up to the policy’s dwelling coverage limits if the issues were caused by a covered event, such as a tornado or fire.

-Homeowners asking, “Does insurance cover foundation issues?” are often relieved to learn that their policy will generally cover repairs that are the result of covered events.
-The list of covered perils may vary slightly among policies.
-However, most policies cover foundation damage that’s caused by natural weather events, such as thunderstorms or tornadoes.
+Homeowners asking, “Does insurance cover foundation issues?” are often relieved to learn that their policy will generally cover repairs for damages that were caused by events outside of their control.
+The list of covered perils may vary slightly, but most policies cover foundation damage that’s caused by natural weather events, such as thunderstorms or tornadoes.

 However, foundation problems caused by events that are not covered will be the homeowner’s responsibility to fix.

-In the event a homeowner’s insurance policy doesn’t cover foundation damage, the homeowner will be on the hook to pay for repairs.
-Futhermore, if a homeowner is wondering “Will homeowners insurance cover foundation problems if I haven’t kept up on maintenance?” the answer will likely be no.
+In the event a homeowner’s insurance policy doesn’t cover their house’s foundation damage, the homeowner will be on the hook to pay for repairs.
+Furthermore, if a homeowner is wondering, “Will homeowners insurance cover foundation problems if I haven’t kept up on maintenance?” the answer will likely be no.

-Typically, homeowners insurance won’t cover damage from a homeowner’s negligence.
 A homeowner is expected to take care of their home—including the foundation—via regular maintenance.
-If an insurance company finds the foundation damage is due to a lack of maintenance, the homeowner’s claim will likely be denied.
+If an insurance company finds the foundation damage is due to neglect, the homeowner’s claim will likely be denied.

 For example, homeowners insurance doesn’t usually cover damage from tree roots.
 Tree roots grow slowly, so it’s expected that a homeowner could take care of the tree before it becomes a problem.
 If the homeowner lets a tree grow roots that put pressure on the home, it could be considered negligence.